-Given a set of linking paths as input, the link operator extracts a network (edge table) according to the process described in Section 5.
+Network definition.
+Given a set of linking paths as input, the link operator extracts a network (edge table) according to the process described in section "Network definition and extraction."
 All input linking paths must have the same starting and ending fields.
 If multiple linking paths are provided, the link operator will construct a single edge table that is the union of the per-path edge tables.
-The resulting table includes a path_id column indicating which linking path generated a link.
+The resulting table includes a path_id column, indicating which linking path generated a link.
 If an optional aggregation parameter is provided, the operator will generate a final edge table by applying an aggregate function over a group-by of the source and target columns; the aggregate values then become the edge weights.

 The link operator also accepts optional projection and filtering parameters.
 Projection parameters consist of node or linking table columns to include across joins (as if included in a SQL SELECT clause).
 Filter parameters are name-value pairs of table names and predicate functions.
 Both single-table predicates (for filtering either node or linking tables) and two-table predicates (for join predicates on linked tables) are accepted.
-The link operator also accepts boolean parameters for suppressing self-links in unipartite graphs and for ensuring that only distinct edges are considered in linking tables.
+The link operator also accepts Boolean parameters for suppressing self-links in unipartite graphs and for ensuring that only distinct edges are considered in linking tables.
+The latter enforces preaggregation of linking tables.